RejmanMrWonsikColaboration/Player-audio/README.md

 # Player-audio

-Application for playing sound in the browser.
+Application for playing sound in a browser.

 ## Programming languages: